nu-book/cordova-doc/plugins/camera/index.md

             FRONT: 1
         };

-    When this option is not provided, the plugin will default the back-facing camera for the first use, but will remember the last camera user changed to and will use the same.
-    By providing this option, this behavior is disabled and the requested camera will be used.

 - __correctOrientation__: Rotate the image to correct for the orientation of the device during capture. _(Boolean)_

 - __popoverOptions__: iOS-only options that specify popover location in iPad.
 Defined in `CameraPopoverOptions`.